Here are some reasons why Remote 3D Visualization could be of interest:

 - Built-in user session sharing, to facilitate support

-- Interactive sessions are load balanced by a standard scheduler (LSF, GridEngine, SLURM, Torque, …) to achieve optimal performance and resource usage
+- Interactive sessions are load balanced by a standard scheduler (LSF, GridEngine, SLURM (see also our Automatic SLURM Build and Installation script), Torque, …) to achieve optimal performance and resource usage

 - Better control and use of application licenses